 1. Easy and Fast to Develop

-Think of a Content management system (CMS) as a bunch of premade code that gives the website structure and organises its files quicker.
+Think of a Content management system (CMS) as a bunch of premade code that gives the website structure.
+Also, it organises its files quicker.

 Any website or app is just a bunch of code files stored on a server, and a CMS makes it quicker to create those code files and define their interdependencies!

 Having started as simple blogging software, allowing to build pages and create blog posts quickly, WordPress has expanded rapidly since.
-Now, WordPress includes user account functionalities, a very user-friendly admin panel, and, best of all: access to thousands of plugins and themes!
+Now, WordPress includes user account functionalities, a user-friendly admin panel, and access to thousands of plugins and themes!

 And when development is made so straightforward, it also becomes pretty fast, allowing WordPress programmers to build a website from scratch in a very short period of time.